 View a list of PII examples here PII-examples.

 If your company has collected PII, the chance of Google deleting your Analytics data without notice is at high risk.
-Hence it is recommended to check up whether your company or organisation is in breach.
+Hence it is recommended to check on whether your company or organisation is in breach.

 It does happen…

 You might not have any concerns since you have never asked Google Analytics to collect PII data.
-However, it is our experience that in most cases the data collection happens completely unintentional.
+However, it is our experience that in most cases the data collection happens completely unintentionally.
 For instance, if a customer signs up for your newsletter or requests a call, the email address will automatically be added to the URL as the user completes the form.

-In such a case Google Analytics will most likely detect the e-mail address as part of your page view.
+In such a case Google Analytics will most likely detect the e-mail address as part of your pageview.

 As email addresses are unique and often only sporadically used, they will rarely show up in the Google Analytics reporting.

-Therefore many of our new customers” are not aware that their Google Analytics data contains PII data.
+Therefore, many of our new customers are not aware that their Google Analytics data contains PII data.
 We recommend a regular check of your Google Analytics information.

 Other areas where PII data can show up: